jpmendel/home-slice/README.md

-# Raspberry Pi Home Server
+# HomeSlice

-A Raspberry Pi Zero home server application built using Python, Django and HTMX.
+A Raspberry Pi Zero home server application built using Python, Django, HTMX and SQLite.